-A relatively clear, pale green treated effluent (estimated at 6 litres/sec), was discharging to the stream at the time of this survey one hour after high tide when sea conditions were very rough, and relatively clear, turquoise in appearance.
-Two significant stream freshes had occurred over the nine days prior to this survey.
+A turbid, dark green treated effluent (estimated at 6 L/s), was discharging to the stream at the time of this survey two hours before high tide when sea conditions were moderately rough and slightly turbid, grey-green in appearance.
+Four significant stream freshes had occurred over the fifteen days prior to this survey and one fresh the previous day.
 The results of the survey are presented in Table 9.